microsoft/CNTK/Examples/Image/Classification/ConvNet/BrainScript/README.md

 ### ConvNet_MNIST.cntk

 Our first example applies CNN on the MNIST dataset.
 The network we use contains three convolution layers and two dense layers.
 Dropout is applied after the first dense layer.
 No data augmentation is used in this example.
 We start the training with no momentum, and add momentum after training for 5 epochs.
-Please refer to the cntk configuration file [ConvNet_MNIST.cntk](./ConvNet_MNIST.cntk) for more details.
+Please refer to the CNTK configuration file [ConvNet_MNIST.cntk](./ConvNet_MNIST.cntk) for more details.

 Run the example from the current folder using: